Grassroots Economic Commons Agreement Template (GECAT) v1.22 (en)¶

 - Obligation to certify Core Service Providers

 - Obligation to register any Instrument or Instrument usage on the Ledger and keep any relevant information up to date.

 - Obligation to contribute in money or in-kind the agreed upon development and operating costs of the Core Services as defined in Service Agreements under this Economic Commons Agreement

-- Obligation to hold a means of secure identification in order to interact with a Ledger
+- Obligation to hold a means of secure identification (such as a private key) in order to interact with a Ledger

 - Obligation to demonstrate technical and management capabilities and capacity to meet Instrument and other appropriate standards.